By Tobias Lund-Eskerod, Strategy and Delivery Lead, Monstarlab

 Danske Bank faced a challenge with their old homepages, which were based on a legacy system.
 They were designed from an inside-out perspective, focusing on banking needs and product information.

-Danske Bank realised that they needed a shift in strategy to a customer-centric approach in order to improve the experience of interacting with their products and services.
+Danske Bank realized that they needed a shift in strategy to a customer-centric approach in order to improve the experience of interacting with their products and services.
 They needed to flip the value-proposition on its head and focus on offering services tailored to the core needs of customers instead of pushing product information.
 It was clear that their old system could not support this vision.

 Danske Bank wanted us to help them use the Sitecore technology to create a new customer-centric and hyper-personalised universe that would perform across all devices.